Network regression and supervised centrality estimation: SuperCENT algorithms for different models and their derivations

-{As a third strategy,} Remark \ref{rmk:supercent-plugin-lambda} in the next section offers an alternative way to choose the tuning parameter based on the theoretical analysis of SuperCENT, which is less time-consuming than cross-validation. {However, we recommend using the cross-validation strategy for the best performance based on the simulation results. }
+{As another strategy,} Remark \ref{rmk:supercent-plugin-lambda} offers an alternative way to choose the tuning parameter based on the theoretical analysis of SuperCENT, which is less time-consuming than cross-validation. {However, we recommend using the cross-validation strategy for the best performance based on the simulation results. }

+\begin{remark} The cross-validation procedure will not change the underlying network structure under our unified framework {if all the entries of the network noise $\bE$ are assumed to be i.i.d., given that the centralities $\bU$ and $\bV$ are fixed parameters.
+This is because the generative distribution of a subset of a matrix of low-rank mean with i.i.d. noise remains the same.
+For cross-validation under other model assumptions}, one may consider the edge sampling procedure proposed by \cite{li2020network} or an ``out-of-sample'' procedure based on embeddings \citep{levin2021limit}. \end{remark}